Murrx/salone/_posts/2019-04-22-Goodbye-weekend-party.md

 That means everybody brings a bit of food and drinks (salads, bread, dips, etc.) to share with each other.
 Depending on the weather we can do a pick-nick or eat in our common room.

 #### Saturday:
 With regards to breakfast and lunch, we will buy simple food that you can take yourself from the kitchen.
 We will include: Coffee, tea, milk, juice, bread, muesli, yoghurt, cheese, butter, jam, Nutella, hagelslag, vegetarian spread.
-If you want anything else (e.g. fruit, other drinks during the day, etc.) or have a specific diet please understand that we cannot take everything into account with so many people and take it yourself.
+If you want anything else (e.g. fruit, other drinks during the day, etc.) or have a specific diet please understand that we cannot take everything into account with so many people.

 In terms of activities, **just enjoy your day!** You can do whatever you feel like, play some games, talk to the many horses around, go for a run/walk/hike in the beautiful Veluwezoom, have a coffee at a cafe, or just chill in the sun.
 We'll also bring ‘Wikinger Schach’, a Slack-line and games and put them in the common room for everybody.
 Of course, you can also start planning your visit to Sierra Leone at our 'info stand' 🙂